How to Safely Detox From Methadone

 Acute withdrawal happens from the first 30 hours and peaks within the first three days.
 The acute phase typically lasts for 10 days before tapering.
 During the acute phase, methadone withdrawal symptoms may be severe and unpleasant:

 • Day four to ten: Withdrawal symptoms are acute during days three to eight, lasting up to 10 days or more in some cases.
-During acute withdrawal, symptoms may include nausea, vomiting, diarrhea, anxiety, excessive sweating and body aches.
+During the acute stage, symptoms may include nausea, vomiting, diarrhea, anxiety, excessive sweating and body aches.

 2. Post-Acute Withdrawal